Joseph Lister: Simpson's attack

 On 5 October 1867, Lister gave a robust reply to Simpson in a letter "On the Use of Carbolic Acid" to The Lancet, denying that he had heard of Lemaire's work and arguing that that work had made little impact on the medical profession.
 (Note: Contrary to Lister's appraisal, there was excited interest in Lemaire's work in France.)
 Lister went on to defend his work, stating:

 "For my own part, I may say that, of all the gentlemen from Great Britain and both continents who have recently visited Glasgow, not one has ever expressed the slightest doubt that the system in question was entirely new; the novelty, I may remark, being, not the surgical use of carbolic acid (which I never claimed), but the methods of its employment with the view of protecting the reparatory processes from disturbance by external agency."

-He unsuccessfully searched all the Glasgow libraries for Lemaires work before finally discovering a copy in the library of Edinburgh University.
+He unsuccessfully searched all the Glasgow libraries for Lemaire's work before finally discovering a copy in the library of Edinburgh University.
 On 19 October, Lister wrote a follow-up letter to The Lancet and stated he did not claim to be the first physician to use carbolic acid and that he chose the acid due to its strength as an antiseptic.
 He also included a letter of support from a Carlisle medical student, Phillip Hair, who had studied in Paris.
 Hair stated he had seen no treatments there that were as effective as Lister's.
-Lister's response angered Simpson and two weeks later on 2 November 1867 he published a bitter reply: "Carbolic acid and its compounds in surgery" in, The Lancet under his own name.
+Lister's response angered Simpson and two weeks later on 2 November 1867 he published a bitter reply, "Carbolic acid and its compounds in surgery" in The Lancet under his own name.
 Simpson reiterated his previous claims about Lemaire's and others' prior use of the acid, mentioning James Spence, who had used the acid to wash amputations, but had abandoned its use.
 He cited a report by Sampson Gamgee who visited Paris and reported that surgeons were using a solution of 100:1 of water to acid, while Lister recommended 40:1.
 Simpson exposed his true motives when he compared his preferred technique of acupressure to Lister's use of ligatures.
 He used the work of William Pirrie, professor of surgery at Aberdeen University, who had used acupressure to stop pus formation during breast cancer operations, to illustrate his point, that there had been no deaths from pyaemia at the hospital, compared to the many deaths in Glasgow and Edinburgh.
 Simpson was acutely embarrassed when Pirrie replied a week later in The Lancet in a small article titled "On the Use of Carbolic Acid in Burns", recommending its use for burn injuries and believing it proved effective in other treatments.
 Lister replied with a short note on 9 November to ask the reader to: "to judge for themselves how far the present attack admits of justification, promising to publish additional articles on his antiseptic technique".